PreethamSK163/Project-1-Digital-VLSI-SoC-Design-and-Planning/02 : Floorplan/README.md

 <h2>🔍 Overview</h2>

 - Executed `run_floorplan` to define die area, core utilisation, IO pin placement, and physical-only cell insertion — generating the floorplan DEF for the PicoRV32a design.
-- Verified floorplan configuration files, inspected the merged LEF, and performed visual validation of the physical layout in **Magic VLSI**.
+- Verified floorplan configuration files, inspected the merged LEF, performed visual validation of the physical layout in **Magic VLSI**, and revised IO pin placement modes using ioplacer.

 <h2>⚙️ Tasks Covered</h2>